-The manufacturer of solar-powered electric vehicles Lightyear recently shared an update on the development of its Lightyear One (SEV) solar electric vehicle.
-The Dutch company has announced that it has successfully conducted 20 durability tests on its vehicle.
+The manufacturer of solar-powered electric vehicles Lightyear recently shared an update on the development of its Lightyear One solar electric vehicle (SEV).
+The Dutch company announced that it had successfully conducted 20 durability tests on its vehicle.

 The target?
-Develop a car that can last for months without the need for recharging.
-Without the need to connect it often in current, the freedom of the owners and the sustainability of the vehicles will increase.
+Develop a car that can last for months without needing to be recharged.
+Without the need to frequently connect it to electricity, the freedom of owners and the sustainability of vehicles will increase.

 A car that doesn't stop for recharging?

-Lightyear CEO Lex hoefsloot really believes in it, and in an interview surrender to Chris Young on Interesting Engineering he indulges in various indications: "already with our first model, in the Netherlands during the summer you can drive for months without recharging when you use the car for your daily commutes".
+Lightyear CEO Lex hoefsloot really believes in it, and in an interview surrender to Chris Young on Interesting Engineering he indulges in several indications: "already with our first model, in Holland during the summer you can drive for months without recharging when you use the car for your daily commute".

 It's true?

-The numbers on the Lightyear website say yes.
-And they also suggest that we're not as far, as you might think, from seeing long-range solar-powered cars.
-The company says its first model consumes just 83 Wh / km, three times less than any other electric vehicle on the market today.
-Using the solar panels on the roof, it currently charges at a speed of 12km per hour.
-According to the Dutch company it is sufficient for the daily commute of many drivers, assuming that the average travel time in Europe is around 30 minutes (according to the European Commission).
+The numbers on Lightyear's website say yes.
+And they also suggest that we're not as far away, as you might think, from seeing long-range solar-powered cars.
+The company says its first model consumes just 83 Wh/km, three times less than any other electric vehicle on the market today.
+Using solar panels on the roof, it currently charges at a speed of 12 km per hour.
+According to the Dutch company, it is enough for the daily commute of many drivers, assuming that the average travel time in Europe is around 30 minutes (according to the European Commission).

-Solar-powered automotive technology is, of course, only in its infancy: the charging system has a lot of room for improvement and will improve in the coming years.
-As Hoefsloot explains, the global push for sustainability in the IPCC's latest report on climate change makes people take SEVs more seriously than ever.
+Solar-powered automotive technology is, of course, only in its infancy: The charging system has a lot of room for improvement and will improve in the coming years.
+As Hoefsloot explains, the global push towards sustainability, in the latest IPCC report on climate change, has people taking SEVs more seriously than ever.

 There are already several countries in Europe that want to ban the sale of combustion cars by 2030.
 This is great news, of course, but I think we need to focus more on the transition to solar cars.
 The design of even more efficient solar panels, for example, would be decisive for autonomy and charging times.